WindowStations/VB6Nano/README.md

 # VB6Nano
-To make your version of VB6 portable, simply enter your license into the registry with a .reg file.
+To make your copy of VB6 portable, simply enter your license into the registry with a .reg file.

 Learning edition license:
 Windows Registry Editor Version 5.00